juangranados/powershell-scripts/Install JRE/readme.md

 ### Download and update daily

-To download and keep Java Runtime Environment Updated
+To download and keep Java Runtime Environment updated

 Create a scheduled task on server that nightly executes 'Download-JRE.ps1' to your server path.